middyjs/middy/websites/middy.js.org/src/routes/docs/faq/+page.md

 ## How do I handle partial batch failures from SQS, Kinesis, or DynamoDB Streams?

 Use [`@middy/event-batch-handler`](/docs/handlers/event-batch-handler) plus [`@middy/event-batch-response`](/docs/middlewares/event-batch-response).
 Throw inside your per-record handler to mark that record failed; everything else gets reported successful via `batchItemFailures`.
 Configure `ReportBatchItemFailures` on the event source mapping in your IaC.
-See the [SQS partial batch recipe](/docs/recipes/sqs-partial-batch).

 ## Can I use Middy with response streaming?